What are Delaware School-Based Health Centers (SBHCs)?

 For more information concerning all SBHCs contact the Division of Public Health School-Based Health Center Central Office .

-- Application to Become a State Recognized School-Based Health Center
+Application Process to Become a State Recognized School-Based Health Provider

 Please note: Both documents are required to be submitted together.